oracle-livelabs/oci/jde-fullstack-dr/introduction/introduction.md

 ## About this Workshop

-This workshop will show how Full Stack Disaster Recovery can help to orchestrate DR Switchover and Failover operations for a JDE Application deployed in Oracle Cloud Infrastructure (OCI) across two regions.
+This workshop will show how Full Stack DR can help to orchestrate DR Switchover and Failover operations for a JDE Application deployed in Oracle Cloud Infrastructure (OCI) across two regions using both Moving and Non-moving instance approach.

+Moving and Non-moving instances are terminologies used with Full Sack DR for the Compute instances (VMs), and those VMs are deployed depending on the application and business requirements.

+**Moving instances**- In general terminologies, moving instances are called Cold VM / Pilot light DR topology.
+Application VMs are deployed only in the Primary region.
+During DR runtime, VMs will be created at the standby region.

+**Non-moving instances** - In general terminologies, non-moving instances are called a Warm Standby topology.
+Application VMs are deployed in both primary and standby regions.

 Estimated Workshop Time: Approximately 6 hours

 ### Workshop Objectives

-In this workshop, you will learn to leverage FSDR and implement Disaster Recovery for JDEdwards EnterpriseOne.
+In this workshop, you will learn to leverage Full Stack DR and implement Disaster Recovery for JDEdwards EnterpriseOne.
 * How to create a Movable Compute instance for cold VM DR or Pilot light setup.
 * How to create a Non-Movable Compute instance for Hot Standby or Active/Passive setup.
 * How to Switchover and Test the JDE E1 application for a Planned DR Testing.